Claus Møller Jakobsen

-Claus Møller Jakobsen (born 24 September 1976) is a Retired Danish former professional handballer and current sports commentator for TV2.
+Claus Møller Jakobsen (born 24 September 1976) is a Danish retired former professional handballer and current sports commentator for TV2.

 Career

 Møller Jakobsen began his professional handball career in Skjern Håndbold.
 Here he won the Danish championship in 1999.
 This was the first a newly promoted team won the Danish championship, and also the first title in the history of the club.
 He also won the Danish Men's Handball Cup in 2000.
 He was later signed by Spanish clubs BM Ciudad Real.
 He won EHF Champions League with the club in 2006.
 He later continued his career in Portland San Antonio.
 In 2009, he returned to Denmark to play for Skjern Håndbold.
 In his first season back at the club he was league topscorer in the Danish league.
 When his contract at Skjern expired, he retired from handball.

 In 2016 he made a short comeback for TMS Ringsted in the 1st Division at the age of 40.

 He played his first national game on September 23, 1998, and has scored 149 goals in 121 games.
 In 2007 he won bronze medals with the Danish team at the 2007 World Championship.